eurekaclinical/protempa/README.md

 [Atlanta Clinical and Translational Science Institute (ACTSI)](http://www.actsi.org), [Emory University](http://www.emory.edu), Atlanta, GA

 ## What does it do?
 Protempa is a software library with a modular architecture.
-The following description provides a generic overview of PROTEMPA's structure and the subsequent section describes our implementation in Java.
-PROTEMPA has four modules, shown in Figure 1, that provide 1) a framework for defining temporal abstraction primitives and processing time-stamped data with those primitives (the Algorithm Source), 2) a framework for specifying algorithm parameters and interval relationships that define abstractions of interest (the Knowledge Source), 3) a connection to an existing data store (the Data Source), and 4) a data processing environment for managing the abstraction-finding routines (the Abstraction Finder).
+It has four modules, shown in the diagram below, that provide 1) a framework for defining temporal abstraction primitives and processing time-stamped data with those primitives (the Algorithm Source), 2) a framework for specifying algorithm parameters and interval relationships that define abstractions of interest (the Knowledge Source), 3) a connection to an existing data store (the Data Source), and 4) a data processing environment for managing the abstraction-finding routines (the Abstraction Finder).
 The first three modules have back ends that implement environment- or application-specific features.

 ## Version history
 ### Version 1.0